usnistgov/ARIAC/docs/competition/challenges.rst

 Flipped Parts Example
 ----------------------------

-The example below describes all purple regulators as flipped in ``bin3``.
+The example :ref:`below<flipped-parts-in-bin>` describes all purple regulators as flipped in ``bin3``.
 The CCS will need to flip these parts again so they end up with the correct orientation.

 .. code-block:: yaml
+  :caption: Setting flipped parts in a bin.
+  :name: flipped-parts-in-bin

   bin3:
     - type: 'regulator'
       color: 'purple'